MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 | `T&& &` | `T&` |
 | `T&& &&` | `T&&` |

 Template argument deduction is an important element of implementing perfect forwarding.
-The [Perfect Forwarding](#perfect-forwarding) section describes perfect forwarding in more detail.
+The [Perfect forwarding](#perfect-forwarding) section describes perfect forwarding in more detail.

 ## Summary